PG&E Begins Daily Aerial Patrols to Spot, Speed Wildfire Response; Adds Two New Routes to 2018 Schedule

 - Vacaville to Solvang near the coast

-- Redding to Hoopa to MacArthur (Siskiyou County and northeastern Shasta County)
+- Redding to Hoopa to McArthur (Siskiyou County and northeastern Shasta County)

 - Mendocino County